awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-codesigningconfig.md

 # AWS::Lambda::CodeSigningConfig<a name="aws-resource-lambda-codesigningconfig"></a>

-Creates a code signing configuration\.
-A [code signing configuration](https://docs.aws.amazon.com/lambda/latest/dg/configuration-trustedcode.html) defines a list of allowed signing profiles and defines the code\-signing validation policy \(action to be taken if deployment validation checks fail\)\.
+Details about a Code signing configuration\.

 ## Syntax<a name="aws-resource-lambda-codesigningconfig-syntax"></a>